Why Does Bottled Water Taste Bad?

 The water treatment plants add chlorine or chloramine into the water.
 It’s bleach, but they add it so small that it isn’t harmful to people.
 There are tons of brands of bottled water: tap water, rainwater, distilled water, and more.

 Plain water and regular H2O with a 7.0 can have a taste.
-Water and tap water all have dissolved minerals and gases inside of them, giving them various tastes.
+Water and tap water all have dissolved minerals and gases inside them, giving them various tastes.

 • The types of minerals and dissolved gases lead to the wide array of tastes we can find.